 Docker¶

-This guide walks through four progressive Docker deployments:
+This guide walks through five progressive Docker deployments:

 - Basic — read-only container with keyword search via HTTP